-Note: The Meteorological and Air Quality monitoring station required by conditions E11.1 and E11.2 will be identified as Point 35 once the station is installed and operational to the satisfaction of the EPA.
+- E10.2 The air quality monitoring station required by condition E10.1 must be installed and operational to the satisfaction of the EPA on or before 31 December 2022. - Note: The Meteorological and Air Quality monitoring station required by conditions E10.1 and E10.2 will be identified as Point 35 once the station is installed and operational to the satisfaction of the EPA.

-E12 Nitrogen Oxides Emission Control Engineering Feasibility Study
+E11 Nitrogen Oxides Emission Control Engineering Feasibility Study

-- E12.1 The licensee is required to undertake a detailed feasibility evaluation study for emission control measures for Nitrogen Oxides that are not currently used at the Premises, including: - a) Low NOx burners; - b) Selective non-catalytic reduction (SNCR); - c) Selective catalytic reduction (SCR); - d) Neural network technology (continuous combustion optimisation software).
+- E11.1 The licensee is required to undertake a detailed feasibility evaluation study for emission control measures for Nitrogen Oxides that are not currently used at the Premises, including: - a) Low NOx burners; - b) Selective non-catalytic reduction (SNCR); - c) Selective catalytic reduction (SCR); - d) Neural network technology (continuous combustion optimisation software).

-For the purposes of condition E12.1, 'feasibility' is taken to mean what is technically possible to have implemented at the Premises from an engineering perspective implemented to reduce Nitrogen Oxides emissions at the Premises.
+For the purposes of condition E11.1, 'feasibility' is taken to mean what is technically possible to have implemented at the Premises from an engineering perspective a) Air quality impacts

+E11.2 The licensee must, based on the evaluation in condition E11.1, identify practical measures that could be implemented to reduce Nitrogen Oxides emissions at the premises.
 Practicability may have regard to factors including, but not limited to:

-E12.2 The Licensee must, based on the evaluation in condition E12.1, identify practical measures that could be

-- a) Air quality impacts

 - b) Expected plant life and implementation timeframe

 - c) Plant efficiency

 - d) Cost

 - e) Technical and engineering constraints

-- E12.3 The feasibility evaluation study required by special condition E12.1 and E12.2 must be submitted to the EPA for review by 31 December 2022.
+- E11.3 The feasibility evaluation study required by special condition E11.1 and E11.2 must be submitted to the EPA for review by 31 December 2022.

-E13 Sulfur Oxides Emissions Reduction Study
+E12 Sulfur Oxides Emissions Reduction Study